Pennsylvania Sexual Abuse Lawsuits

 Pennsylvania Statute of Limitations for Sexual Abuse & Assault

-That said, advocates for this window have not given up.
-Their new plan to avoid the unconstitutionality of the bill is to amend the constitution itself.
-While both the House and Senate have approved the amendment, they both must pass this same legislation 2 years in a row.
-If approved a second time, the earliest it would go onto the ballot for voters is 2021.
+That said, advocates for this window did not give up.
+The new plan to avoid the unconstitutionality of the bill is to amend the constitution itself.
+While both the House and Senate approved the amendment, a blunder by the department of state prevented the bill from appearing on the May 2021 ballot.
+Now the earliest that victims could expect to see this particular bill added to the ballot would be in 2023.

-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Pennsylvania a Civil SOL Age Cap score of 4, on a 1-5 scale, where 5 is the highest.
-A score of 4 is defined as a civil SOL age cap for survivors age 50 and older.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Pennsylvania a Civil SOL Age Cap letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as a civil SOL age cap for survivors age 50 and older.

 If you or someone you love was sexually abused or assaulted in Pennsylvania, contact us now.
-Those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.